-During the completion of the introductory and advanced workshops for our 2018 Animate That! program, we are hosting a pitch competition, in which members of the community will “pitch” story ideas for a five minute stop-motion animated short feature highlighting the culture and communities of Alleghany County.
+During the completion of the introductory and advanced workshops for our 2018 Animate That! program, we are hosting a pitch competition, in which members of the community will “pitch” story ideas for a five minute stop-motion animated short feature highlighting the culture and communities of the Appalachian Mountains of North Carolina and southwest Virginia.

-You’ve got a great story about the culture of our Alleghany County community.
+You’ve got a great story about the culture of our Appalachian community.
 Tell us the idea.

 This short feature will be produced in 2018 and 2019 at The Wolfbird with a crew of interested community members (including any workshop alumni who want to participate).
-The resulting animated short feature will be entered into several film festivals as a collaborative artistic expression of the Alleghany community culture.
+The resulting animated short feature will be entered into several film festivals as a collaborative artistic expression of Appalachian community culture.

 We’re not officially launching the competition until April, but we wanted to go ahead and do a “soft launch” to give folks time to come up with ideas and ask lots of questions about the process.